 9. What is decision fatigue?

 Decision fatigue is the mental exhaustion that comes from making too many choices.
-Research by Roy Baumeister shows that willpower weakens after repeated decisions.
+Research on what's known as ego depletion found that willpower weakens after repeated decisions.
 Habits protect against this by automating good choices, so you don’t have to think about them.

 They compound.
 A single small choice repeated daily reshapes identity, environment, and results.
 James Clear calls this "atomic habits" - small actions that act as compound interest for self-growth.

 They create momentum.
 Writing one sentence a day eventually becomes chapters.
 Walking for two minutes becomes running.
-Each habit is a foundation block.
-In NLP, this builds a feedback loop of “evidence → confidence → bigger action.”
+Each habit is a foundation block, building a feedback loop of evidence → confidence → bigger action.

 Resolutions: broad, outcome-driven, depend on willpower.